white-logo-01

 Due diligence basically means running an intensive background check on an applicant, including but not limited to issues such as criminal activity, money laundering, criminal ties, and political exposure.

-Applicants can expect a government to request some documents related to the due diligence process, such as police certificates, certificates of good civil manner, outstanding court orders, and more.
+Applicants can expect the government to request some documents related to the due diligence process, such as police certificates, certificates of good civil manner, outstanding court orders, and more.

 Applicants who are undergoing a trial for criminal activity will be refused; however, if they are acquitted, they can submit an appeal (within a given time frame) accompanied by the official court decision.